spawaskar-cora/cora-docs/docs/user-guide/reports.md

 ![Inclusive Exclusive](../images/reports/inclusiveExclusive.png)

-The user is required to select a Bone and a Zone for this report.
+The user is required to select a Bone, Zones and Search Select Type for this report.

-### Methods Report
+## Methods Report

 ![Methods Report](../images/reports/methodReport.png)

 The Method Report allows a user to search by bones by a specific method.
 The search fields available are:

 - Accession Number
-- Provenance Number 1
+- Provenance 1
-- Provenance Number 2
+- Provenance 2
-- Bone
+- **Bone**
 - Method Type
-- Method
+- **Method**
 - Method Feature
 - Score
 - Range

+The bolded fields are required.
 The user is required to select a bone and a method for this report.

-### Measurements Report
+## Measurements Report

 ![Measurements Report](../images/reports/measurementsReport.png)